-What happens if you google "chaos"?
-Slides: 5- Chaos, dictionary definition Chaos in mathematics and physics Chaos3 in day-to-day laymen jargon (colloquial meaning): a state of utter confusion or disorder. a total lack of organisation or order. complete confusion and disorder; a state in which behaviour and events are not controlled by anything. a state of things in which chance is supreme; especially, the confused unorganised state of primordial matter before the creation of distinct forms. any confused, disorderly mass: a chaos of meaningless phrases.
+Chaos in mathematics and physics

 Chaos theory is the field of study in mathematics that studies the behaviour of dynamical systems that are highly sensitive to initial conditions - a response popularly referred to as the "butterfly effect".
 Small differences in initial conditions (such as those due to rounding errors in numerical computation or measurement uncertainty) yield widely diverging outcomes for such dynamical systems, rendering long-term prediction impossible in general.
-This happens even though these systems are deterministic , meaning that their future behaviour is fully determined by their initial conditions, with no random (stochastic) elements involved.
-In other words, the deterministic nature of these systems does not make them predictable .
-This behaviour is known as deterministic chaos , or simply chaos .
+This happens even though these systems are deterministic, meaning that their future behaviour is fully determined by their initial conditions, with no random (stochastic) elements involved.
+In other words, the deterministic nature of these systems does not make them predictable.
+This behaviour is known as deterministic chaos, or simply chaos.
 Chaotic behaviour exists in many natural systems, such as weather and climate.
 It also occurs spontaneously in some systems with artificial components, such as road traffic.

 The colloquial meaning of the term "chaos" is often incorrectly associated with the mathematical use of the term.
-These terms have nothing in common.
+These terms have very little (nothing) in common with each other.

-Chaos in mathematics and physics Chaos in mathe matics and physics practice is not an int manifestation of a n solution of higher o called chaos .
-Also, a different from the pe ninistic system is not predictable (determined) in ternally contradicting statement, its a ew mathematical property or type of rder (order more than two) nonlinear systems, this long-term aperiodic solution is qualitatively riodic and quasi-periodic solutions since solution t initial conditions deviate exponentially . dicting statement, its a tical property or type of ore than two) nonlinear systems, aperiodic solution is qualitatively usi-periodic solutions since solutions The chaos theory explains deterministic systems which in prin can be predicted, for a time, then appear to become random.
-T amount of time patterns can be predicted depends on a time so (the Lyapunov time) determined by the system's dynamics.
-Chaos is a property of reality that we sense when we try to pred distant future.
-Chaos - when the pr marised by Edward Lorenz as: resent determines the future, but the approximat proximately determine the future. - ?
-SRB measure (Sinai-Ruelle-Bowen measure) - If statistics trajectories of a system are insensitive to initial conditions conditions or small When predicting distant future states of a chaotic system one can never know the starting point accurately enough. differences of initial c SRB measure. conditions then we say that the system has a D Kartofelev YEX1520 7 19 D Kartofelev YEX1520 8/19
+Chaos in mathematics and physics

+The fact that deterministic system is not predictable (determined) in practice is not an internally contradicting statement, its a manifestation of a new mathematical property or type of solution of higher order (order more than two) nonlinear systems, called chaos.
+Also, this long-term aperiodic solution is qualitatively different from the periodic and quasi-periodic solutions since solutions with slightly different initial conditions deviate exponentially.

+The chaos was summarised by Edward Lorenz as: Chaos - when the present determines the future, but the approximate present does not approximately determine the future.

+When predicting distant future states of a chaotic system one can never know the starting point accurately enough.

+Chaos in mathematics and physics

+The chaos theory explains deterministic systems which in principle can be predicted, for a time, then appear to become random.
+The amount of time patterns can be predicted depends on a time scale (the Lyapunov time) determined by the system's dynamics.

+Chaos is a property of reality that we sense when we try to predict distant future.

+SRB measure (Sinai-Ruelle-Bowen measure) - If statistics of trajectories of a system are insensitive to initial conditions or small differences of initial conditions then we say that the system has a SRB measure.

 The confusing terms "chaos" and "chaos theory" are not useful nor even needed, since as mentioned above, there are no agreed upon definition of chaos.
-All aspects of nonlinear and chaotic dynamical systems studied in future lectures can be characterised without using the terms "chaos" or "chaotic"- we have more accurately descriptive and/or precise terminology.
-In addition, all essential results of chaos theory are derived by and directly borrowed from other well-established science disciplines.
+All aspects of nonlinear and chaotic dynamical systems studied in the future lectures can be characterised without using the terms "chaos" or "chaotic"-we have more precise terminology.
+In addition, all essential results of so called chaos theory are derived by, and directly borrowed from other well-established science disciplines.